Eclips77/ProjectSensors2/README.md

 If you upgraded from an older version and encounter errors like `Unknown column 'username'` or `Unknown column 'score'`, your existing `game_history` table is missing these fields.
 Run the provided `mysql_upgrade.sql` script to add the required columns and create the foreign key linking `game_history.username` to the `players` table.

 When starting the application you will be prompted for a username.
-History and scores are tracked separately for each player.
+After logging in you can play, view your history or log out to switch users.
+A special user named `admin` can view the history of all players.